Friday, July 31, 2020

 Tuesday, July 14, 2020

-The liberals are bragging about the imminent end of capitalism as if the end is a great achievement, but they are most eager to conceal an important fact: capitalism is being abandoned by the children of capitalism, who don’t know how to survive without the products of capitalism—the end of capitalism means the end of their entire civilization.
+The Western liberals are bragging about the imminent end of capitalism as if the end is a great achievement, but they are concealing an important fact: capitalism is being abandoned by the children of capitalism, who don’t know how to survive without the products of capitalism.
+The end of capitalism means the end of Western liberalism.

 Posted by Anoop Verma at 6:21:00 PM